neghena/GPS_Autonomous_Nav/index.md

 :-------------------------:|:-------------------------:
 ![thunderhill](Images/thunderhill.png)  |  ![binary](Images/binarythunderhill.png)

 Once a mask is created, it is possible to implement navigation algorithms that will generate a feasible path for the vehicle.
 The feasible path will consist of waypoints between the start and endpoint.
 The idea is that between any pair of points, there exists a straight path and the vehicle can just follow one of these straight paths until it reaches a waypoint, rotate to the angle of the new straight path, and so on until it reaches its destination.
-For more details of global path planning and waypoint creation, please refer to the video attached at the bottom of the page starting at [9:00](https://youtu.be/DJktMnLdI_I?t=535 "Presentation").
+For more details of global path planning and waypoint creation, please refer to our presentation starting at [9:00](https://youtu.be/DJktMnLdI_I?t=535 "Presentation").
 <hr>

 <br>